 - Extreme Caution, marked with “!!!” in the road book and a “!!!” board before the hazard on the road.

 The definitions are in line with CAMS guidelines and will be outlined in the Guide to Competitors and discussed at the competitors briefing.

 As well as a “!!” or “!!!” board before the hazard, the COT uses an “X” board at the hazard itself.

 “There’s always discussion about where the caution board should go” said COT Deputy Clerk of Course, Philip Bernadou.

 “A fixed distance of 100 metres can take a long time if you’re in tight twisty forest but be way too close if you’re flat out in fifth gear in the great Outback!”

 On the COT, a caution board is placed somewhere between 200 and 50 metres before the hazard, depending on the speed of approach.
 An X board is placed at the hazard.

 “It worked a treat” said Ian Swan, third placed driver in COT 2014.
 “There’s no guesswork and no peering ahead for a hard to see dip or rut.
 I always had a timely warning and always knew exactly where I had to take action.”

-So, the X board innovation worked and was popular with crews on 2014 event.
-We’ll be using them again in COT 2016.
+So, the X board innovation worked and was popular with crews in 2014 and 2016.
+We’ll be using them again in COT 2018.

 And remember… X marks the spot.